 The Saudi National Team, known as the Green Falcons, qualified for 1994, 1998, 2002, and 2006 FIFA World Cups, but did not qualify for the 2010 or 2014 events.

-The Saudi Arabia Basketball Federation, a FIBA (Federation Internationale de Basketball/International Basketball Federation) member, has 72 registered teams (all male), including the Al Ittihad Jeddah basketball team and Al Hilal basketball team in Riyadh.
-The Federation is headquartered in Riyadh, and can be reached at email@example.com or by phone at 1-488-7949 or 1-482-1713.
+The Saudi Arabia Basketball Federation, a FIBA (Federation Internationale de Basketball/International Basketball Federation) member, includes among its teams Al Ittihad Jeddah basketball team and Al Hilal basketball team in Riyadh.
+The Federation is headquartered in Riyadh.

 The Jeddah Raceway was described in a February 2006 Arab News article published shortly before its opening as being "… on 250 sq m [of] land with a 4,000-seating capacity.
 It will consist of five broadly designed sections -- an international standard quarter mile drag racing strip, a 1.2 km go-kart and autocross circuit, a skid pan area to test individual skills, a driving school for training race-drivers, and a landmark control tower."
-FIA (Federation Internationale de l'Automobile) has two affiliated clubs in Saudi Arabia: Saudi Automobile Federation (SAF) and Saudi Automobile Touring Association (SATA).
-The national organization is the Saudi Arabian Motor Federation (SAMF).
+FIA (Federation Internationale de l'Automobile) has two affiliated clubs in Saudi Arabia: Saudi Automobile Federation (SAF) and the Saudi Automobile & Motorcycle Federation.

 The Janadriyah Festival starts off with a traditional camel race, the King's Camel Race.
 The Festival is held in Janadriyah, which is about 45 km outside Riyadh, and takes place over two weeks each year (the date varies, but it is usually in February).